Dhghomon/easy_rust/README.md

 And if you give it a `format!("{}", "My message").into()` then it will look at the type.
 This time it is a `String`, because `format!` makes a `String`.
 So this time it will select "Owned".

 Here is an example to test `Cow`.
 We will put a number into a function that returns a `Cow<'static, str>`.
 Depending on the number, it will create a `&str` or a `String`.
 Then it uses `.into()` to turn it into a `Cow`.
-When you do that, it will choose either `Cow:::Borrowed` or `Cow::Owned`.
+When you do that, it will choose either `Cow::Borrowed` or `Cow::Owned`.
 Then we will match to see which one it chose.

 ```rust
 use std::borrow::Cow;